 Gastrointestinal Symptoms

 Gastrointestinal (GI) symptoms affect areas from your mouth to your rectum, such as your stomach or intestines.
-GI symptoms are common for people with brain and spine tumors and can affect how you eat, drink, and go to the bathroom.
-This page will help you can recognize, manage, and report a variety of GI symptoms.
+GI symptoms are common for people with brain and spine tumors and can impact how you eat, drink, and go to the bathroom.
+This page will help you recognize, manage, and report a variety of GI symptoms.

 Nausea and Vomiting

-What is Nausea and Vomiting
+What Are Nausea and Vomiting?

 Ways to Manage Nausea and Vomiting

-- Write down or log your nausea and vomiting symptoms so you can visualize when you feel your best.
+- Keep a daily log of your nausea and vomiting and what you are doing to manage these symptoms using the My STORITM app or a journal.
+Write down your nausea and vomiting symptoms so you can determine when you feel your best.
 Try to plan activities during the times you feel your best.

 - Exercise may be difficult if you are experiencing nausea and vomiting.
 Avoid strenuous activity.
-Get up and move every couple of hours and ask for help if you feel dizzy or unsteady.
+Get up and move every few hours and ask for help if you feel dizzy or unsteady.
+Fresh air can help relieve nausea, so try going for a walk outside if you feel up to it.

 When to Report Nausea and Vomiting

-- Ask your doctor when and how to report your symptoms to them.
+- Ask your doctor when and how to report your symptoms.

 Diarrhea